memcachier/mc/README.md

 ## Missing Feature

-There is nearly coverage of the Memcached protocol, but at the moment we only support a single Memcached server.
-Support for a Memcached cluster using a sharding / hashing method is still needed.
+There is nearly coverage of the Memcached protocol.
 The biggest missing protocol feature is support for `multi_get` and other batched operations.